 At McIntyre Law, we do more than just advocating for your legal needs.
 We are also dedicated to the Oklahoma community and its success.
 For the last nine years, in partnership with other organizations and law firms, we have given away thousands of free Thanksgiving turkeys to Oklahoma families along with a day of fun activities and delicious food.

-Along with the Oklahoma Association For Justice, Lawyers Fighting Hunger, Regional Food Bank of Oklahoma, and over 125 Oklahoma trial lawyers and law firms, McIntyre Law distributed free Thanksgiving turkeys for low-income families at their 9th Annual Day of Kindness.
+Along with the Oklahoma Association For Justice, Lawyers Fighting Hunger, Regional Food Bank of Oklahoma, and over 125 Oklahoma trial lawyers and law firms, McIntyre Law will distribute free Thanksgiving turkeys for low-income families at the Annual Day of Kindness.
+The team at McIntyre Law loves participating in giving back to our community.
+If times have been difficult for your family during this time of the year, we want to help.

 World Kindness Day is a celebration and highlight of good deeds towards others, embracing positivity and the power of a united community.
 World Kindness Movement introduced this back in 1998 and, to this date, it's observed around the world usually on November 13th.
 Over time, this movement has evolved into a World Kindness Week celebration across the United States and other countries.